isomerpages/moe-crescentgirlssch/_about-cgs/FAQs.md

 On days when students have to attend CCAs (ie, Mon &amp; Wed for most CCAs; Mon, Wed &amp; Fri for select CCAs), the end-time is 6.30pm.

 **4\.
 What are the streams offered?**<br>
-At every level from Secondary One to Four, the Express stream is offered.
+In 2024, there will be two posting groups (PGs) PG3 and PG2 at Secondary One.
+At the other level only the Express stream is offered.

 **5\.
 What was the school’s PSLE cut-off point in 2022?**<br>
 In 2022, the cut-off Achievement Levels for admission into our school was 12.